It's great that you're here!

 Your chances of having a baby are still very good!

-The risk of another pregnancy loss increases due to eine previous pregnancy loss is minimal, if at all.
+The risk of another pregnancy loss increases due to one previous pregnancy loss is minimal, if at all.
 You notice that we emphasize that the number of pregnancy losses you have has a major impact on the risk of recurrence.
-We address this again in the chapter on repeated pregnancy loss.
+We address this again in the chapter on recurrent pregnancy loss.

 Likelihood of a successful pregnancy after one pregnancy loss: